Funding that moves at the speed of life

 Complete a simple application

-Start with your contact information, a few details about the case, and your attorney's information if you have it.
+Start with your contact information, a few details about your case — car accident, personal injury, slip and fall, or another civil claim — and your attorney's information if you have it.

 Step 2